evzpav/telegram-go/README.md

 ```

-## Steps to get Telegrram credentials
+## Steps to get Telegram credentials
 1) Search 'BotFather' on Telegram
 2) Follow instructions to create a bot
 3) Get the token and use it on .env TELEGRAM_BOT_TOKEN variable